sheadawson/silverstripe-blocks/README.md

 Each subclass of Block requires it's own template with the same name as the class.
 So, SlideshowBlock.php would have a SlideshowBlock.ss template.
 If your block requires different templates depending on the BlockArea it's in, you can create SlideshowBlock_{AreaName}.ss

+The current page scope can be accessed from Block templates with `$CurrentPage`.

 ### Block Area Preview

 To aid website admins in identifying the areas they can apply blocks to, a "Preview Block Areas for this page" button is available in the cms.
 This opens the frontend view of the page in a new tab with ?block_preview=1.
 In Block Preview mode, Block Areas in the template are highlighted and labeled.